kdm004/pocsProject/README.md

 # pocsProject
-This repo houses code and documents related to the final project for CSYS300 at the University of Vermont.
+This repo houses code and documents related to my final project for CSYS300 at the University of Vermont.